ksens/TAQ/README.md

+# NOTE for different versions of SciDB

+The master branch of this repository tracks the latest release of SciDB.
+To get a version of TAQ repository that worked with SciDB version 15.7 or older, choose the `v15.7` branch.

 # Example SciDB queries for trade and quote data

 You will need the following plugins to run all the examples here: